 \section{Experiments}

-In this section, we impose the proposed uniformity metric as an auxiliary loss term for various existing self-supervised methods, and conduct experiments on CIFAR-10 and CIFAR-100 datasets to demonstrate its effectiveness.
+In this section, we integrate the proposed uniformity loss as an auxiliary term into various existing self-supervised methods.
+We then conduct experiments on CIFAR-10 and CIFAR-100 datasets to demonstrate its effectiveness.

-\paragraph{Models} We conduct experiments on a series of self-supervised representation learning models: (i) AlignUniform~\citep{Wang2020UnderstandingCR}, whose loss objective consists of an alignment objective and a uniform objective. (ii) three contrastive methods, i.e., SimCLR~\citep{Chen2020ASF}, MoCo~\citep{He2020MomentumCF}, and NNCLR~\citep{Dwibedi2021WithAL}. (iii) two asymmetric models, i.e., BYOL~\citep{Grill2020BootstrapYO} and SimSiam~\citep{Chen2021ExploringSS}. (iv) two methods via redundancy reduction, i.e., BarlowTwins~\citep{Zbontar2021BarlowTS} and Zero-CL~\citep{zhang2022zerocl}.
-To study the behavior of proposed Wasserstein distance in the self-supervised representation learning, we impose it as an auxiliary loss term to the following models: MoCo v2, BYOL, BarlowTwins, and Zero-CL.
-To facilitate better use of Wasserstein distance, we also design a linear decay for weighting Wasserstein distance during the training phase, i.e., $\alpha_t = \alpha_{\max} - t\,(\alpha_{\max} - \alpha_{\min})/T$, where $t$, $T$, $\alpha_{\max}$ , $\alpha_{\min}$, $\alpha_t$ are current epoch, maximum epochs, maximum weight, minimum weight, and current weight, respectively.
-More detailed experiments setting see in Appendix~\ref{sec:parameter setting}.
+\paragraph{Models} We conduct experiments on a series of self-supervised representation learning models: (i) AlignUniform~\citep{Wang2020UnderstandingCR}, which incorporates both alignment and uniformity losses in its objective function; (ii) three contrastive learning methods, namely SimCLR~\citep{Chen2020ASF}, MoCo~\citep{He2020MomentumCF}, and NNCLR~\citep{Dwibedi2021WithAL}; (iii) two asymmetric models, BYOL~\citep{Grill2020BootstrapYO} and SimSiam~\citep{Chen2021ExploringSS}; (iv) two methods based on redundancy reduction, BarlowTwins~\citep{Zbontar2021BarlowTS} and Zero-CL~\citep{zhang2022zerocl}.
+To investigate the behavior of the proposed Wasserstein uniformity loss in self-supervised learning, we integrate it as an auxiliary loss into the following models: MoCo v2, BYOL, BarlowTwins, and Zero-CL.
+Additionally, we propose using linear decay to weight the Wasserstein uniformity loss during training.
+This is achieved by setting $\alpha_t = \alpha_{\max} - t,(\alpha_{\max} - \alpha_{\min})/T$, where $t$, $T$, $\alpha_{\max}$, $\alpha_{\min}$, and $\alpha_t$ represent the current epoch, maximum epochs, maximum weight, minimum weight, and current weight, respectively.
+Further details on the experimental settings can be found in Appendix~\ref{sec:parameter setting}.

-\paragraph{Metrics} We evaluate the above methods from two perspectives: one is linear evaluation accuracy measured by Top-1 accuracy (Acc@1) and Top-5 accuracy (Acc@5); another is representation capacity.
-According to~\citep{Arora2019ATA,Wang2020UnderstandingCR}, alignment and uniformity are the two most important properties to evaluate self-supervised representation learning.
-We use two metrics $\mathcal{L_U}$ and $\mathcal{W}_{2}$ to measure the uniformity, and a metric $\mathcal{A}$ to measure the alignment between the positive pairs~\citep{Wang2020UnderstandingCR}.
-More details about the alignment metric see in Appendix~\ref{sec:alignment metric}.
+\paragraph{Accuracy and representation capacity} We assess the aforementioned methods using two distinct criteria: accuracy and representation quality/capacity.
+Accuracy is gauged through linear evaluation accuracy, quantified by Top-1 accuracy (Acc@1) and Top-5 accuracy (Acc@5).
+On the other hand, representation quality/capacity is evaluated using the uniformity losses $\mathcal{L_U}$ and $\mathcal{W}_{2}$, along with the alignment loss $\mathcal{L_A}$. .